NVIDIA/ais-k8s/docs/README.md

     ```

 - **Multihome Deployment**:
    - For a multihome deployment using multiple network interfaces, some extra configuration is required before deploying the cluster.
-Refer to the [multihome deploment doc](../playbooks/ais-deployment/docs/deploy_with_multihome) for details.
+Refer to the [multihome deployment doc](../playbooks/ais-deployment/docs/deploy_with_multihome) for details.

 - **Playbook Defaults**:
   - In the [defaults file](../playbooks/ais-deployment/roles/ais_deploy_cluster/defaults/main.yml) for the deploy cluster playbook, update values such as: